Eloque/CexControl/README.md

 ### User guide
 #### To start
+Run the script on a commandline, ie, "python ./CexControl.py".
+Run the script on a commandline with trial flag to run in trial mode, ie, "python ./CexControl.py trial", no real trades will be performed.
-Run the script on a commandline, ie, "python ./CexControl.py" The script will detect if there is a configuration file or not, and prompt for user input if not.
+The script will detect if there is a configuration file or not, and prompt for user input if not.

 To find out what version you are running, run the script on a commandline with the argument parameter, ie, "python ./CexControl.py version"